rguske/rguske.github.io/post/monitoring-the-vmware-event-broker-appliance-with-vrealize-operations-manager/index.md

 #### Environment with internet access

-Now it's on the time to deploy the cAdvisor as a Kubernetes `DaemonSet` onto VEBA.
+Now it's time to deploy the cAdvisor as a Kubernetes `DaemonSet` onto VEBA.
 I've used the yaml specifications from the cAdvisor <i class='fab fa-github fa-fw'></i> repository which are located in `/deploy/kubernetes/base` and modified them a bit for my needs.
 We will have three files at the end, because we are using [kustomize](https://github.com/kubernetes-sigs/kustomize) in order to create and deploy the namespace and the daemonset for cAdvisor.

 Establish a `ssh` connection to your VEBA appliance and change into the `/tmp` directory.
 I have set up a repository on Github where I've stored the necessary files for the deployment.
 From here (`/tmp`) we will clone the repository and deploy the daemonset to the Kubernetes Master subsequently.
 Run `git clone https://github.com/rguske/monitoring-veba.git && kubectl apply -k monitoring-veba/`.